andreibirsan/WebAppApi/README.md

 In order to provide a better experience, but in the same time keep the costs under control, not spending too much on something that nobody is using I introduced an autoscaling profile on the App Service, based on CPU and memory metrics.
 The autoscalling is adding a new instance of compute if the metrics are above the threshold set, but in case they get lower than a specified level then the number of instances is reduced gradually until it reaches the optimal level.

-By using the Azure Cosmos DB the costs ar kept to a minimum as we pay only for what we use and we can benefit of a service managed by Azure.
+By using the Azure Cosmos DB the costs are kept to a minimum as we pay only for what we use and we can benefit of a service managed by Azure.

 ## Architecture